 This video illustrates a gaze-contingent Gabor orientation discrimination task in a natural scene, which is being used in current studies.
-The green dot moving around the image represents the subject's eye movements and was not present during the actual experiment.
+The yellow dot moving around the image represents the subject's eye movements and was not present during the actual experiment.

 Collaborators for this project include Dr. Arthur Kramer, University of Illlinois at Urbana-Champaign; Dr. Aaron Johnson, Concordia University, Montreal; and Dr. Mark Neider, University of Central Florida.